brunoimbrizi/poly-parse/README.md

 - `options`
   - `flat` boolean to flatten nested arrays i.e. `[[x, y], [x, y]]` becomes `[x, y, x, y]`
   - all the [config options from Papa Parse](https://www.papaparse.com/docs#config)

+**Returns** an object with the parsed properties.

+For convenience the parsed output uses the same property names as  `struct triangulateio` defined in `triangle.h` from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

+Indices in a .poly file can be zero-based or one-based, but the parsed result is *always zero-based*.

 ## See Also